heinerigel/skience2019/README.md

-# Tutorials for the MESS 2019
+# Tutorials for Skience 2019

 ## Installation